Jim-BITracks/notebook_snap_install/content/readme.md

 **Step 6** - Test the eltSnap runtime by pasting the following command into the Terminal Window (you may need to update the **-server** parameter "localhost" below to specify your SQL Server instance name):

+Note: you may need to close and reopen Azure Data Studio to update your Environment Variables

 ``` powershell
 eltsnap_runtime_v2 -server "localhost" -database "eltsnap_v2" -project "Database Log Clean-up"
 ```